lioulirong/VImrcGoodForYou/README.md

 #### Feature

-1. Press F9 to open NERDTree
+1. Press F9 to toggle on NERDTree
-2. Press F9 to toggle on NERDTree
+2. Press F8 to toggle line numbering
-3. Press F8 to toggle line numbering
+3. Save and restore session (.leo.vim) with `:Mksession`
-4. Save and restore session (.leo.vim)
+4. Show number on each tab (tabnew)
-5. Show number on each tab (tabnew)
+5. Press F1 to toggle tagbar